 Their 2nd 5GHz band is totally different, however.
 That of the Linksys is a 4×4 and of the Deco is a 3×3.
 However, the Deco supports the 160MHz channel width while Linksys doesn’t.
 As a result, the Deco can actually deliver faster performance.

-In terms of setup and management, Linksys is a bit more flexible since it has a full web interface.
-Do you need to know a few tricks to get that to work through.
-Still, it’s better than Deco which requires the mobile app at all time.
+Linksys is a bit more flexible in terms of setup and management since it has a full web interface — you do need to know a few tricks to get that to work.
+Still, it’s better than Deco, which requires the mobile app at all times.

 The Linksys also comes with more settings and features right out of the box.
 The Deco requires a $6/month subscription to deliver what Linksys has, plus a protection feature that Linksys doesn’t.
 The difference on this front is not really earth-shattering, however.